-For deeper diving that requires more cylinders, or when teaching technical sidemount courses for PADI, that require buoyancy redundancy, I use a conversion of a dual-bladder technical back-mount BCD.
+For deeper diving that requires more cylinders, or when teaching technical sidemount courses that required buoyancy redundancy, I used a conversion of a dual-bladder technical back-mount BCD.
 This works exceptionally well, providing ample lift and stability, at the expense of bulk/weight.
-However, it remains considerably more streamline than many ‘off-the-shelf’ redundant bladder sidemount options (for instance, the Hollis SMS100).
+However, it remains considerably more streamlined than many ‘off-the-shelf’ redundant bladder sidemount options (for instance, the Hollis SMS100).

 The Custom Divers TDB wing for Sidemount Conversion

-The former ‘primary’ bladder inflator is now the back-up.
-This remains routed from the top left shoulder, but is bungeed down the side of the wing (behind my shoulder).
-The hose is sufficiently long and flexible to bend out beneath my arm and mate with the LP hose when it is needed.
+The former ‘primary’ bladder inflator is now the backup.
+This remains routed from the top left shoulder but is bungeed down the side of the wing (behind my shoulder).
+The LPI hose is sufficiently long and flexible to bend out beneath my arm and mate with the LPI hose when it is needed.
 It also reaches my mouth for oral inflation, without needing to be removed from the bungee that stows it.
-I don’t dive with the back-up inflator connected.
-The back-up wing OPV is on the lower right of the wing and easily accessible.
+I don’t dive with the backup inflator connected.
+The backup wing OPV is on the lower right of the wing and easily accessible.

-The Oxycheq Ultralite Travel Backplate for Sidemount Conversion
+The Oxycheq Ultralite Travel Backplate for DIY Sidemount Conversion

 I opted for the Oxycheq ‘Ultralite’ backplate because I reserve concerns about the suitability of metal backplates for use in confined space wreck penetrations.
 It would be too easy to ‘wedge’ a metal backplate into a tight space.
 The Ultralite backplate solves that problem, whilst still permitting the clean and consistent use of a hogarthian style single-piece harness approach.
 As mentioned, I feel it is important to retain consistency between all of the rigs that I use.